1. Learning Journey: What did we do?

 How did we do that?

-- We reviewed of training already on offer, the take up and impact of the training
+- A review of training already on offer and the take up and impact of the training.

 2. What good practice did we find?

 - Families told us that when they were linked in with specialist eating disorder services, they felt supported, informed and connected with the help on offer.

 - There was some exemplary practice of using neurodiverse interests to help a young person to take control of their treatment and recovery.